gbirke/rpg-list-server/README.md

 ## Document roots and path aliases in the NGinX configuration

-The NGinX configuration expects three file system paths to exist:
+The NGinX configuration expects four file system paths to exist:

 - `/site/` - The static site that shows the collection of games, generated from Markdown metadata files.
 - `/pdf/` - Path to the documents linked from the site
-- `/thumbnail-srv/web/` - The thumbnails for the files in `/pdf/` and the PHP thumbnail generator. `/thumbnail-srv/web/thumbnails/` must be writable, it's where the generator writes the thumbnails to.
+- `/thumbnail-srv/` - The PHP thumbnail generator for the files in `/pdf/`.
+- `/thumbnails/` - The generated thumbnails

 NGinX will map these file system paths to the following URL paths: